-Late January this year, the most ambitious mountain biking project in Australia - Maydena Bike Park - flung open their gates and opened the brand new trail network to the public.
+Late January 2018, the most ambitious mountain biking project in Australia - Maydena Bike Park - flung open their gates and opened the brand new trail network to the public.

 Maydena Bike Park’s opening weekend went off; we were there with bells on, we rode the trails, tested out the whole operation (including the bike patrol and medics).
 We rode their bikes, drank their beer, swam in the river, and got a proper feel for what this place is all about.

 Oh, Tasmania, you’re spoiling us, it’s all just too good!

 In a nutshell, Maydena Bike Park is a brand new privately run gravity mountain bike park with some massive amount of elevation for trail builders Dirt Art to carve out a vast network from scratch.
 Think Australia’s own version of Queenstown or Whistler with uplift services running all-year long.